 Saving money is such a critical component of financial success.
 Unfortunately, Canadians have not been good savers for a long time.
 Not only has the savings rate been on the decline since it peaked in 1982 at over 20%, but it’s been below 5% since the late 1990s.

 Related article: 5 reasons people are not saving money

 One of the problems is that saving money is not a natural habit.
 Very few people come out of the womb with the savings gene.

 Related article: Are you a natural saver?

-Saving money is a learned behaviour, and few people are given the opportunity to learn it properly.
-You don’t get much of a financial education in schools, and it’s rare to find programs in the workplace.
+Saving money is a learned behavior, and few people are given the opportunity to learn it properly.
+You don’t get much financial education in schools, and it’s rare to find programs in the workplace.
 Most people are left to learn about saving money at home.
 Unfortunately, most parents are not good savers themselves, and many never talk to their kids about money.

 Why save money?